alphagov/registers-tech-docs/source/documentation/using_the_api/rate_limits.md

 ## Rate limits

-You are encouraged to use the register APIs within reasonable bounds.
+There are no rate limits when using the registers APIs.

 Contact the GDS registers team at <a href="mailto:registerteam@digital.cabinet-office.gov.uk">registerteam@digital.cabinet-office.gov.uk</a> if you have any questions.